 De-icing the Tough Spots

 When notified of a pending storm, at 4 a.m. a two-person crew starts applying de-icer to bridge decks, overpasses and other known problem areas to prevent icy conditions.
 These applications do not guarantee that all roads will be free of ice.
-Drivers still have to be cautious when driving in freezing weather.
 To alert drivers to freezing conditions, reflectors alongside the approaches to seven bridges turn to a blue reflective color when temperatures drop below 32 degrees.

 Anti-Icing Routes Map